MarcinPekala/ppbackend/readme.md

 ```
 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal1.png" width="400"/>

-In the case of the application has been built correctly then you use the following command to start the application:
+In the case of the application being built correctly, you use the following command to start the application:
 ```
   ./gradlew bootRun
 ```

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal2.png" width="400"/>

-b) In the case of the backend gets successfully up and running then you repeat all the steps for ppfrontend-master (or ppfrontend when cloning) and ppfrontend-vaadin-master (or ppfrontend-vaadin when cloning) in two new terminal windows.
+b) In the case of the backend getting successfully up and running, you repeat all the steps for ppfrontend-master (or ppfrontend when cloning) and ppfrontend-vaadin-master (or ppfrontend-vaadin when cloning) in two new terminal windows.
 It may take some time for frontend windows to start, so don't get discouraged.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal3.png" width="400"/>
 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal4.png" width="400"/>